Mechanical Ventilator Basics For Nurses

 Trigger or Sensitivity

-Volume-based trigger ranging from 1 to 7 Liters/minute.
+Volume-based trigger range from 1 to 7 Liters/minute.

-Initial weaning stage; a minimum trigger needed to set to initiate the ventilator-assisted breath.
+Initial weaning stage; a minimum trigger needed to be set to initiate the ventilator-assisted breath.

 Positive end-expiratory pressure or PEEP ( cm of H2O)